Microsoft/IntuneDocs/intune/device-profile-troubleshoot.md

 ## How long does it take for mobile devices to get a policy or apps after they have been assigned?

-When a policy or an app is assigned, Intune immediately begins notifying the device to check in with the Intune service.
+When a policy or an app is assigned, updated, or deleted, Intune immediately begins notifying the device to check in with the Intune service.
+Additionally, any change in the assignment of the policy or app (such as a user or device moving in or out of the assigned group) has the same effect.
 The notification typically takes less than five minutes.

 If a device doesn't check in to get the policy after the first notification, Intune makes three more attempts.
 An offline device, such as turned off, or not connected to a network, may not receive the notifications.
 In this case, the device gets the policy on its next scheduled check-in with the Intune service, which is: